myselfakash20/cdx_recon/README.md

 ![alt Text](image_url)

 ⚠️ Disclaimer
-🚨 This tool is intended for educational and legal security testing purposes only.
+🚨 This tool is intended for educational and legal security testing purposes only.<br>
-🚨 Unauthorized use of this tool on systems without permission is strictly prohibited.
+🚨 Unauthorized use of this tool on systems without permission is strictly prohibited.<br>

-🤝 Contributing
+🤝 Contributing<br>
-💡 Feel free to fork, improve, and create pull requests to enhance this tool!
+💡 Feel free to fork, improve, and create pull requests to enhance this tool!<br>

 📧 Developer: Akash (@myselfakash20)